cdklabs/cdk-ecr-deployment/README.md

 ⚠️ If you want to force using prebuilt lambda in CI environment to reduce build time.
 Try `export FORCE_PREBUILT_LAMBDA=1`.

 ⚠️ The above flags are only available in cdk-ecr-deployment 2.x.

 ## Examples

+Note that credential input in example works with cdk-ecr-deployment 3.x.x or newer.

 ```ts
 import { DockerImageAsset } from 'aws-cdk-lib/aws-ecr-assets';